 New details of supplier support for Common Cartridge emerge along with final release of the v1 specifications and over 500 cartridges from Elsevier and Open University achieving conformance marks

-Orlando, Florida, USA – 29 October 2008 – The nonprofit IMS Global Learning Consortium (IMS GLC) today announced at Educause 2008 new details of support for the Common Cartridge open standard for digital learning content and applications from several leading organizations.
+Orlando, Florida, USA – 29 October 2008 – The nonprofit 1EdTech Global Learning Consortium (1EdTech GLC) today announced at Educause 2008 new details of support for the Common Cartridge open standard for digital learning content and applications from several leading organizations.

 Common Cartridge provides a standard open format for producing digital learning content that can be interpreted by learning systems supporting the standard.
 Common Cartridge supports incorporation of downloaded content such as test items, assessments, and initiation of collaborative discussions, along with protected access to web-based content and learning applications (based on the Learning Tools Interoperability protocol).